vallops99/bootstrap-python-project/README.md

 ## Getting Started ##
 - [Install devbox](https://www.jetify.com/docs/devbox/installing_devbox/) and let it handle all the work for you;
 - Clone the project by: `git clone git@github.com:vallops99/bootstrap-python-project.git` (change the url in case you prefer HTTPS over SSH);
-- Throw away the `.git` folder as you will customize the project per your needs: `rm -rf bootstrap-python-project/.git`;
+- Throw away the `.git` folder as you will customize the project per your needs: `rm -r bootstrap-python-project/.git`;
 - Rename the project's folder as you like: `mv bootstrap-python-project <insert_your_project_name_here>`;
 - Get into your project: `cd <insert_your_project_name_here>`;
 - Initialize your new repository: `git init`;